 Laoag is the capital city of Ilocos Norte.
 Its giant sign in the plaza near the capitol building provides great photo opportunities:

 Laoag International Airport serves mostly domestic destinations like Manila, but it also has flights to China that bring tourists to the region.
+Most folks who want to visit Ilocos Norte should fly into Laoag from Manila.

 The Museo Ilocos Norte displays tools, clothing, and household objects used by the people of this region over the years.